Noisettes present new album Contact in exclusive Mayfair club

 Photos: Anjelica Johansson

-For further information on the Noisettes visit here.
+For further information visit the Noisettes’ website here.